 For example, notice how bobsroofing.com/Dallas-roof-repair uses the same keyword in the URL.
 This enables Google to understand which page to connect their users with, should they search “Dallas Roof Repair.”

 SERPIQ studied search rankings based on length of content, and the study showed that longer posts usually perform better on every level.
 The reason why length content gets ranked higher is quite simple, the more content you have, the more that gets indexed.
 The more that gets indexed, the better it will perform in searches and results.

-A longer post also gets shared more on social media.
+A more extended post also gets shared more on social media.

-Finally, a longer post gives you an opportunity to showcase your expertise and positions you as the leader in your field.
+Finally, a more extended post gives you an opportunity to showcase your expertise and positions you as the leader in your field.

 Build internal links throughout your content will help Google to learn more about your services.
 For example, on the web page bobsroofing.com/dallas-roof-repair, you should link to the page “/dallas-roof-replacement” in the content.
 Internal linking naturally targets and boost the keyword “roof replacement” and also allows consumers to navigate your content quickly.

 Ranking for competitive keywords, like “City+Roof Repair,” can be extremely challenging and it is not a setup and forget it strategy.
 You have to continue to improve your website and create new content to keep your first page rankings.
 Ranking on Google is more of a marathon than a sprint, and those companies that give up too soon will be assured to lose.